xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 80.0                 | 60.0                 |
 | **Level (%)**                | **Level 1**          | **Level 2**          |

+#### Explanation from Model:
+##### The road shows extensive structural distress with large areas of alligator cracking and potholes covering 60% of the surface.
+There are visible signs of edge breakup and surface disintegration.
 ---

 ### Road Segment 38